MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 To effectively tune the monitoring configuration of your IT services, which may involve one or more management packs depending on the complexity of that service, you should involve the service owner or subject matter experts, a representative from the service desk, a representative from the operations team members who monitor the alerts and events and take action when something requires attention, and the engineering team responsible for the Operations Manager infrastructure.
 Depending on the service that is monitored by the management pack(s), you might also include representation from the networking and security teams.
 Those responsible for the Operations Manager infrastructure might not have the knowledge and experience with the service to effectively tune the management pack(s) without expert input.

-Start by reviewing the most common alerts in an effort to improve monitoring accuracy by focusing on high-volume alerts.
+Start by reviewing the most common alerts to improve monitoring accuracy by focusing on high-volume alerts.
 Identify the following and prioritize based on impact:

 - Number and percentage of alerts caused by existing/known problems
 - Number and percentage of repeated or duplicate alerts.
 May indicate additional tuning is necessary or there's a potential issue to investigate further.